jvmallow/jvmallow.github.io/README.md

 - [ ] Edit your [Welcome page](https://github.com/jvmallow/jvmallow.github.io/edit/main/welcome.md)
 - [ ] Edit your [About page](https://github.com/jvmallow/jvmallow.github.io/edit/main/about.md)
 - [ ] Create a new post
+  * Click the `Code` tab, click on `Add file`, and choose `+ Create new file` or click [here](https://github.com/jvmallow/jvmallow.github.io/new/main)
   * Name the file `_posts/YYYY-MM-DD-TITLE.md`
     - The date `YYYY-MM-DD` is the publication date.
 (Anything in the past or present is ok, future dates are not allowed).
     - The `TITLE` is for internal use only, it just has to be unique to your website.
 (Not necessarily unique to the world).
+Do not use spaces.
+Use underscores instead.
   * Use the following template
 ~~~
 ---